10 Surprising Things Your Car Says About Your Personality

 Drive a Tricked-Out Pickup?
 You May Lack Confidence

 Contrary to popular belief, confident and self-assured people don’t drive the biggest, flashiest cars; rather, the bigger and more attention-seeking your car is, the less confident you likely feel, says Henney.
 “They’re compensating for feeling a lack of power somewhere by making up for it in their car,” she explains.
 “Why else would you have ‘Grave Digger’ as your car?”
+You won’t believe what these flashy celebrity cars made at auction!

 Drive an SUV?
 Safety is a Top Concern

 SUVs literally dominate the roadway, taking up more space than most cars, and lifting the driver up higher than everyone else.
 Combine that with the fact that they’re often used to ferry children around and you have someone who’s very worried about being safe if they end up in an accident.
 Want to stay safe regardless of your car type?
+Here are some of the best new car features on the market today.

 Have a Political Bumper Sticker?
 You’re Outspoken

 Slapping a political bumper sticker on your car is an easy way to share your political views, but it also shows that you feel like you’re on the outside of mainstream culture—regardless of what party or politician it is supporting, Henney says.
 These people derive satisfaction from being “outsiders” or part of a righteous minority, which is why they feel compelled to share it so publicly, she explains.
+They might also consider investing in these car anti-theft devices to protect their rides.

 Got an Exotic Car Freshener?
 Individuality is Very Important to You

 There are practically as many car scents as there are people, and the one you choose to fill your car with can say something about your personality.
 Whether you love the outdoors, wish you were on the beach, or dream of drying your laundry in the sunshine, manufacturers have designed these scents to play into your sense of individuality.
+Find out the scary truth behind that new car smell.

 Does Trash Spill Out Every Time You Open the Door?
 You’re a Multi-Tasker